sagar4884/plex-guide/docs/problem-reporting.md

 # <span style="color:orange">How to Report a Problem with a Movie or TV Show</span>
-If you encounter any problems with content (such as distorted video, incorrect media, double images, or misaligned subtitles), you have three ways to report it:
+If you encounter any problems with content (such as distorted video, incorrect media, double images, or misaligned subtitles), you have two ways to report it:
 Using Requesting Tool:

 1. Visit [request.bladelight.tech](https://request.bladelight.tech)